Observable Social Life Spaces: Exploring User Interpretations of agent-side life context in human-agent interaction: Results

 \subsection{Qualitative Results}

-As summarized in Table~\ref{tab:equal_standing}, the proportion of participants who organically described the agent using equal relational framing, such as referring to it as a peer, partner, or friend, increased when the independent social life space was introduced, and was highest when this space was visually observable.
-In the Baseline group, only 2/8 participants initially framed the agent as a partner or friend, rising to 4/8 after being told about its background world.
+As summarized in Table~\ref{tab:equal_standing}, participants' role labels provided qualitative context for the perceived-equality ratings.
+In the Baseline group, only 2/8 participants initially used equality-associated relational labels such as partner or friend, rising to 4/8 after being told about the agent's background world.
 In the Unobservable group, this increased from 5/8 to 6/8.
-In the Observable group, 6/8 participants already perceived the agent as a partner or friend without further explanation.
-These shifts in relational framing strongly substantiate a higher degree of perceived equality.
-Meanwhile, participants who did not frame the agent as a partner or friend tended to describe it through a hierarchical, strictly tool-like, or functional lens (e.g., assistant, chef, service staff, stranger, pet).
+In the Observable group, 6/8 participants used such labels without further explanation.
+These shifts provide descriptive context for perceived equality, while relationship type and reciprocity remain separate analytic questions.
+Meanwhile, participants who did not use these labels tended to describe the agent through hierarchical, strictly tool-like, or functional labels (e.g., assistant, chef, service staff, stranger, pet).

 Through thematic analysis of the interview transcripts, we identified several key findings.